-Step 2: Add your motion title (a few words).
-You will then be taken to the landing page which will show three tasks to complete.
+Step 4: Add your motion title (a few words).
+You will then be taken to the landing page which will show three tasks to complete:

-Step 3: Click on 'Applicant Contact Information' to add the contact information.
-This could be the relevant officer within council or someone who can respond to questions promptly.
+Step 5: Click on 'Applicant Contact Information' to add the contact information.
+This should be the relevant officer within your council who can respond to any questions from LGNSW about the motion promptly.
 Click MARK AS COMPLETE once finished.

-Step 4: Click 'Motion Form' to add the motion details.
+Step 6: Click 'Motion Form' to add the motion details.

-Motion category and sub-category assists with assigning motions to the relevant policy staff and grouping related motions in the Conference Business Paper.
+Motion category and sub-category assists with categorising motions and grouping related motions in the Conference Business Paper.